ludwigprager/azure-terraform-playground/README.md

 ## Description
 The setup consists of three steps:
-1. Creation of the service principle (Script: 00-service-principal.sh)
+1. Creation of the service principle: [00-service-principal.sh](./00-service-principal.sh)
   Oddly, it is not possible to run the subsequent steps in an automatic way because you cannot tell when the SP will be readily available in Azure.
   It is usually enought to wait a few seconds, like e.g. 5 seconds.
 It is close to always enough to wait 60 seconds.
 But in rare cases, even then the SP is not ready to use in Azure.
-2. Creation of the backend storage and a keyvault for secure access.
+2. Creation of the backend storage and a keyvault for secure access: [20-backend/apply.sh](./20-backend/apply.sh)
   This step prepares the remote state.
 It creates a storage account and stores the access key in a vault that is also created.
 This could be done with the Azure CLI just as well but we use terraform.
 There is a 'statefile' created in the directory, too.
 But it will not make its way to a remote location.
   In a production use case, when several people work with the same remote statefile, it would be enough to know the storage account and the vault with the access secret.
 This is what happens in the next step:
-3. Application of your IaC
+3. Application of your IaC: [30-main/apply.sh](./30-main/apply.sh)
-  The [script](./30-main) starts with filling the backend.tf with credentials for the storage object.
-The terraform step that is then called  will work in any of the following cases:
+  After supplying credentials for the storage account to backend.tf the terraform step that is then called will work in any of the following cases:
     - terraform is called for the first time, i.e. the remote state file is empty, no Azure objects are created.
     - terraform has run before, the remote state file reflects the state of the Azure objects.
 But we modified the tf-files in order to modify the infrastructure.